flockrush/.github/profile/README.md

 ## Flockrush empowers you to increase your wins.

-At Flockrush, we believe that what matters most are your decisions.

-We help you make smarter decisions
+We help you make smarter decisions.

 A.L.I.A.® **A**rtificial **L**ife **I**n **A**ction.
 Making-It-Easier®